Development Review Process

 Required Applications & Checklists

-- Subdivision Checklist (PDF): All proposed residential subdivision developments are required to follow this prescribed process.
+- Sketch Plat Checklist – Subdivision/PUD (PDF): All proposed residential subdivision developments of five or more lots are required to follow the prescribed process for Sketch Plat.

 Residential Development Process

 Developers should schedule a meeting with community development staff to kick off any proposed development project.
 This is an opportunity to discuss the project, zoning and land use requirements, potential challenges and timelines.